AnandakrishnanV/mRail_CBDC_Design/README.md

     - Spawner for all its primaryUsers (called RetailUsers)
     - Can view balances of all users of its CBDC

-### RetailUser contract - Retail Bank Change Needed.
+### RetailBank contract - Retail Bank Change Needed.
 Refer Notion (for authors only)

 - Holds own details, parent Central Bank details
 - Holds address of other CBDCs (allowed to be used)